HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Alignment as Trajectory Steering and HyperAlign

-where the reward function is actually applied on the decoded image domain through the decoder.
-For simplicity of discussion, we omit the decoder notation.
-By substituting \cref{eq:final_guidance} into \cref{eq:conditional_score_function}, we observe that the guidance-based methods achieve alignment by injecting reward-aware diffusion dynamics into $\bx_{t-1}$, which essentially changes the transition path from $\bx_t$ to $\bx_{t-1}$.
+where $\bx_{0|t}=\frac{1}{\sqrt{\bar{\alpha}_t}}(\bx_t-\sqrt{1-\bar{\alpha}_t}\boldsymbol{\epsilon}_{\theta}(\bx_t,t))$ is the estimated clean data \cite{chung2022diffusion} and the reward function is actually applied on the decoded image domain through the decoder.
+We omit the decoder notation for simplifying presentation.
+Substituting Eq.~\eqref{eq:final_guidance} into Eq.~\eqref{eq:conditional_score_function}, guidance-based methods achieve alignment by injecting reward-aware dynamics into each transition from $\bx_t$ to $\bx_{t-1}$, effectively steering the entire denoising trajectory.
+The adjustment in Eq.~\eqref{eq:final_guidance} is conditioned on the input $\bc$ (via $R(\cdot, \bc)$), the intermediate state (via $\bx_t$), and the initial noise (via $\bx_t,t=T$).